 So you’ve decided to become a mentor!
 Well done – we need people like you.

-Once you’ve been matched with your mentee, by your HR team or a mentoring software, you can start thinking about your first session.
+Once you’ve been matched with your mentee, by your HR team or through mentoring software, you can start thinking about your first session.

 The intro – or ‘chemistry’ – session between a mentor and mentee is crucial, as it will dictate whether the relationship develops, or whether the fit isn’t quite right.

 From working with hundreds of mentors here at Guider, we’ve analysed the best way to run a successful intro session with your mentee – here’s a step by step list to get started:

 First thing’s first, read up on your mentee!
 Take a look at their profile (or questionnaire answers depending how your mentoring programme is run), and familiarise yourself with their background, skills and goals before your intro session.

 Take a look at their Linkedin profile too to learn more about their past experience, and note any things you have in common which could be useful for ice breaker conversation.

 Take some time to remind yourself of your biggest strengths and achievements.
 You don’t want to end up giving your autobiography, so prior to your intro session, make sure you’ve reflected on your experience and noted areas you believe you can work on with your mentee.

 Remember: this intro session is all about finding alignment and chemistry so you can embark on a mentoring journey together, so it’s best to discuss expertise that is highly relevant to their goals / career desires.

 This may sound obvious, but make sure that you and your mentee know where and when you are meeting for your session (if it’s in person).
 Or if it’s a video call, check in over email beforehand and test the video link in advance to avoid any technical delays!